 Pete climbed free to the summit and clasped his hands in the victory sign.
 A total of 20 bolts had been placed.
 The climbers were so wary of another approaching lightning storm, that Jack didn’t follow Pete and Fred to the summit.
 However, they had no more storms that day and were able to go back over to their base camp at Alpine Lake.

-Besides presenting an enticing profile, when viewed from afar, the attraction of the “North Raker” was: climbing legend Robert Underhill had attempted it during his first of his two summers of exploration and climbing in the Sawtooth Range in 1934-35.
-Underhill may have been the best male rock climber in North America at the time & his wife Miriam was certainly the best female climber, but they were not able to climb the “North Raker.”
+Besides presenting an enticing profile, when viewed from afar, the attraction of North Raker was that climbing legend Robert Underhill had attempted it during the first of his two Summers of exploration and climbing in the Sawtooth Range in 1934-35.
+Underhill may have been the best male rock climber in North America at the time and his wife Miriam was certainly the best female climber, but they were not able to climb North Raker.
 No recorded attempts on its remote summit had been made since 1934.
-(Miriam Underhill “Give Me The Hills” 1956)
+[Miriam Underhill, “Give Me The Hills,” 1956]

-“A rope-length traverse was made over considerable exposure to the notch on the north corner of the peak.
-Fred anchored to a piton, and the climb began.”
-“Pete traversed right about 15 feet, and reached an overhanging crack that appeared to lead somewhere.The crack was composed of a crumbling granitic rubble, which took several direct-aid pitons in one place at one time to be even reasonably safe.“
+“A rope-length traverse was made over considerable exposure to the notch on the North Corner of the peak.
+Fred anchored to a piton and the climb began.”
+“Pete traversed right about 15 feet and reached an overhanging crack that appeared to lead somewhere.The crack was composed of a crumbling granitic rubble which took several direct-aid pitons in one place at one time to be even reasonably safe.“

 “Fifteen feet of this, over a space of an hour, convinced Pete that he wanted a rest.
 Accordingly, he lowered himself back to the notch and Fred took over.
-He hammered in a giant angle piton behind a loose chock-stone, hoping it would act as a wedge and tighten everything up.
+He hammered in a giant angle piton behind a loose chockstone, hoping it would act as a wedge and tighten everything up.

 Above this, the crack being absolutely smooth and rather useless for a way, Fred drilled a hole and drove in a solid-sounding bolt.
 This had a decidedly reassuring effect on his jangled nerves, since the drop was still 500 feet and the quality of the pitons below him was such that any kind of fall would have made them all pop out like buttons from a shirt.”

-Pete took over again, and managed to place two pitons, and a bolt (their drill was so dull, it was nearly useless) before switching with Fred.
-Fred placed another piton and another bolt, and could see the end of the overhanging section just above.
+Pete took over again and managed to place two pitons and a bolt (their drill was so dull, it was nearly useless) before switching with Fred.
+Fred placed another piton and another bolt and could see the end of the overhanging section just above.
 After another trade, Pete was able to climb a 3” wide jam-crack to a ledge.
-Then with the help of a shoulder stand: Fred jam-cracked another 12 feet to the summit.
+Then with the help of a shoulder stand, Fred jam-cracked another 12 feet to the summit.

-“As a gesture of friendship, Fred decided to hike around the lake (5 miles with quite a bit of elevation gain & loss) to the lodge to tell me of their plans in case I could go with them.
+“As a gesture of friendship, Fred decided to hike around the lake (5 miles with quite a bit of elevation gain and loss) to the lodge to tell me of their plans in case I could go with them.
 He arrived just in time to join me at a beach party I was having with a couple of heartening samples of the unattached females who infested the place.
-I reluctantly informed him that I would not be able to climb in the morning, but that I would be glad to row him back to save him the five-mile walk.
-Thus 4:30 A.M. found us sleepily stroking a rowboat up the lake.
+I reluctantly informed him that I would not be able to climb in the morning, but that I would be glad to row him back to save him the 5-mile walk.
+Thus 4:30AM found us sleepily stroking a rowboat up the lake.
 Unearthly yodels as we rounded the point informed us that Pete was up and had breakfast ready.
-An hour later they started off, while I hitched a ride back on the ever-present tourist launch.”
+An hour later, they started off while I hitched a ride back on the ever-present tourist launch.”

-After hiking up to the route with Dorita, equipped with a 9mm rope & minimal technical climbing gear I suffered a “reality-check” looking for possible easy routes.
-I can only commend Fred & Pete for their fortitude & speed on the Grand Aiguille.
-It looked like more of a challenge than I wanted at the time.Share this post ...
+After hiking up to the route with Dorita, equipped with a 9mm rope and minimal technical climbing gear, I suffered a reality check when looking for possible easy routes.
+I can only commend Fred and Pete for their fortitude and speed on the Grand Aiguille.
+It looked like more of a challenge than I wanted at the time.